hrabalik/simdee/docs/reference/sse.md

 Defined in header `<simdee/simd_types/sse.hpp>`

 `sse` is an architecture-specific type family that employs the SSE2 instruction set and its extensions.
 If you use `sse` type family in your code, SSE2 support must be enabled.
-See guide on how to [enable instruction sets].
+See guide on how to [enable instruction sets](../guides/config.md).

 Avoid coding against architecture-specific types; prefer [architecture-agnostic types](vec4.md) instead.